 - Take a free website accessibility health check.
 This test will give you a basic overview of common accessibility errors found within your platform.

 - Take a full accessibility audit.
 Our robust process has automated, manual, and technical testing.
 This will assess both the accessibility of your platform and the user experience it provides for site visitors.
 We achieve this through the use of assistive technology devices, such as screen readers, along with our experts reviewing your coding.
-You’ll be presented with a thorough guide and roadmap of required changes to become inclusive.
+You’ll be presented with a thorough guide of required changes to become inclusive, with live demonstrations of why these issues are causing barriers.

-- Learn how to perform full audits on your platforms.
+- Undertake training on how to perform full audits across your platforms.
 An essential part of digital accessibility is understanding how to audit your own internal sites.
 This will allow you to provide accurate feedback to your organisation’s design, development, and content teams.
 In turn, creating an accessible environment for your site users.

 Do you need help enhancing the usability of your website?